Hélène Landemore

-Hélène Landemore is Professor of Political Science at Yale University.
-She has a PhD from Harvard University.
-Her subfield is political theory and she is known for her works on democratic theory.
+Hélène Landemore is a French professor of political science at Yale University.
+She has a PhD from Harvard.

+In her subfield, political theory, she is known for her work on democratic theory.
+She is the author of Politics Without Politicians: The Case for Citizen Rule (2026).

 Biography

 After a childhood spent in Normandy, Landemore began higher studies in Paris at the age of 18.
-She joined the École Normale Supérieure and Sciences Po Paris.
-In 2008 she received a Ph.D. from Harvard University with a thesis on the idea of collective intelligence applied to the justification of democracy.
+In 2008, she received a Ph.D. from Harvard University with a thesis on the idea of collective intelligence applied to the justification of democracy.

-Public life

-She researched the 2010 participatory constituent process in Iceland and directly observed the 2019-20 French’s Citizen Convention for Climate.
-In September 2022 she was appointed to the governance committee of the French Citizens' Convention on end of life.
+She researched the 2010–13 Icelandic constitutional reform and directly observed the 2019–20 French Citizens Convention for Climate.
+In September 2022, she was appointed to the governance committee of the French citizens' convention on end of life.
 She regularly presents her ideas and proposals in French and American newspapers.

 Theories

-Hélène Landemore’s research focuses on deliberative democracy and collective intelligence.
+Landemore's research focuses on deliberative democracy and collective intelligence.

 Criticism of electoral democracy

-Like David Van Reybrouck and Brett Hennig, she observes that elections are more aristocratic than democratic, as they empower a tiny social elite.
+Like David Van Reybrouck, she observes that elections are more aristocratic than democratic, as they empower a tiny social elite.
 Elected parliaments are never representative of the entire population.
 In particular, women, working-class people, and social minorities are systematically underrepresented.

-Money provided by rich donors to political campaigns have an important impact on electoral politics, particularly in the United States of America.
-As a result, the United States more closely resembles a plutocracy, in which the economic elite has more influence on politics than the vast majority of the population.
+Money provided by rich donors to political campaigns have an important impact on electoral politics, particularly in the United States.
+As a result, the US more closely resembles a plutocracy, in which the economic elite has more influence on politics than the vast majority of the population.

-Sortition and Citizen’s Assembly
+Sortition and citizens' assembly

-Hélène Landemore sees a new institution as the "key" to a new form of democracy.
+Landemore sees a new institution as the "key" to a new form of democracy.
 She calls it the "open mini-public".
-It is a citizen’s assembly of a few hundreds of people chosen by lot.
+It is a citizens' assembly of a few hundred people chosen by lot.

-Cognitive Diversity
+Cognitive diversity

 The diversity of the members of an assembly is a strength for deliberation.
-Reflection will be more rich and nuanced if it involves different perspectives, life experiences, and knowledge.
-That is why an assembly chosen by lot is generally preferable to an assembly of experts.
-We cannot predict in advance what knowledge and experiences will be useful to face a political problem.
-Reason then commands that we choose maximum diversity over the specialized ability.
+Landemore holds that reflection will be richer and more nuanced if it involves different perspectives, life experiences, and knowledge, and thus, an assembly chosen by lot is generally preferable to an assembly of experts.

-It is an epistemic and probabilist argument in favour of democratic inclusion and sortition.

-"Open Democracy"
+Open democracy

-Hélène Landemore proposes a new paradigm, "Open Democracy," which rests on five principles:
+Landemore proposes a paradigm of "open democracy", which rests on five principles: